-For a list of tested NICs for NFV, see Network Adapter Support.
+For a list of tested NICs for network functions virtualization (NFV), see Network Adapter Support.
 Customer Portal login required.

 Chapter 4.
 NFV Data Plane Connectivity

-With the introduction of NFV, more networking vendors are starting to implement their traditional devices as VNFs.
-While the majority of them are looking into virtual machines (VMs), some are also looking at the container-based approach, per design choice.
-The OpenStack-based solution should be rich and flexible for two primary reasons:
+With the introduction of network functions virtualization (NFV), more networking vendors are starting to implement their traditional devices as virtual network functions (VNFs).
+While the majority of them are looking into virtual machines (VMs), some are also looking at container-based approach, per design choice.
+OpenStack-based solution should be rich and flexible due to two primary reasons:

 - Application readiness - Network vendors are currently in the process of transforming their devices into VNFs.
 Different VNFs in the market have different maturity levels; common barriers to this readiness include enabling RESTful interfaces in their APIs, evolving their data models to become stateless, and providing automated management operations.
 OpenStack should provide a common platform for all.

-Broad use-cases - NFV includes a broad range of applications that serve different use cases.
-For example, Virtual Customer Premise Equipment (vCPE) aims at providing a number of network functions such as routing, firewall, VPN, and NAT at customer premises.
+Broad use-cases - NFV includes a broad range of applications that serve different use-cases.
+For example, Virtual Customer Premise Equipment (vCPE) aims at providing a number of network functions such as routing, firewall, virtual private network (VPN), and network address translation (NAT) at customer premises.
 Virtual Evolved Packet Core (vEPC), is a cloud architecture that provides a cost-effective platform for the core components of Long-Term Evolution (LTE) network, allowing dynamic provisioning of gateways and mobile endpoints to sustain the increased volumes of data traffic from smartphones and other devices.